LeviB121/SalaryCalculatorFromCSV/README.md

 Takes a CSV file and calculation type as arguments from the command line.
 Parses the csv file for relevant employee information and calculates:

-all) Employee salaries in dollars,
+all) Employee salaries in dollars.

 or